FrenchFry/HockeySDK-WPF/README.md

 ## Modify Code

 * Open your App.xaml.cs
-* In the App constructor add the following line: <pre>HockeyApp.CrashHandler.Instance.Configure(this, APP_ID);</pre>
+* In the App constructor add the following line: <pre>HockeyApp.CrashHandler.Instance.Configure(this, APP_ID, AppName, CompanyName);</pre>
 * Replace APP_ID with the App ID of your application.
 You can find it on the HockeyApp website.
+* Replace AppName and CompanyName with your informations.
 * Open the window from which you want to check for crashes, for example MainWindow.xaml.cs.
 * In the constructor, add the following line: <pre>HockeyApp.CrashHandler.Instance.HandleCrashes(false);</pre>
 * Build and Run.

-Now every time an unhandled exception occurs, the app is killed.
+Now every time an unhandled exception occurs, the app will be killed, which is the normal behavior.
 At the next start the user will be prompted to send a crash report.

 ## Configure